 The Bangkok MRT uses small black tokens and not tickets for a single journey.
 You can buy single tokens from the ticket office or from the automated ticket machines which accept coins and notes.
 Don’t lose your token as you will need it to exit.

 When catching, a train, check to make sure you’re going in the right direction.
-The platforms have signs with the terminus station names which are Hualamphong and Tao Poon.
+The platforms have signboards with the terminus station names which are currently Hualamphong and Tao Poon.
 All stations have wall maps showing the station exits and the local area.
 Check the correct exit for your destination.
 You can pick up a free network map and guide at all MRT station ticket offices.

 Operating hours are 06.00-24.00, 7 days a week.
 Frequency is every 5-6 minutes.
 The first train leaves Hualamphong for Tao Poon at 06.03 while the last train leaves at 23.30.
 Times are the same from Tao Poon.